Oslandia/workshop-qwc2/workshop.md

 hekla.oslandia.net server.
 Go to http://hekla.oslandia.net/workshop-qwc2/, and download the `workshop-qwc2.ova` file (5.2 GBytes).

+Note: please open an issue on https://github.com/Oslandia/workshop-qwc2 if the `workshop-qwc2.ova` file is no longer available on the hekla server.

 You can also download the `workshop-qwc2.ova.md5` file and check that the `workshop-qwc2.ova` file hasn't been corrupted during download.
-On Linux you can do the check with the following commande:
+On Linux you can use the following command to verify the md5
+sum:

 ```shell
 $ md5sum -c workshop-qwc2.ova.md5